jmvanel/semantic_forms/scala/forms_play/README.md

 - 2.1 user enters an URI and form view appears with the data from the SPARQL server (RDF cache) - DONE
 - 3. URIs in the form can be clicked to display another form with the data from Internet - DONE
 - 4. entering new triples for existing properties, as in DataGUI or as in Ontowiki: http://aksw.org/source/edit
-- 5. introduce the RDF cache, - implemented - TODO test
+- 5. introduce the RDF cache, - implemented - TODO unit test
 - 6. creation of a new URI infering form from its class, as DomainApplication does - DONE
-- 7. use HTTP HEAD to distinguish content types, and have different hyperlinks and styles for HTML, RDF, and image URL's
+- 7. use HTTP HEAD to distinguish content types, and have different hyperlinks and styles for HTML, RDF, and image URL's - WIP
 - 8. data validation in JS or Scala.JS
 - 9. creating or editing URI's : propose URI's in relation with rdfs:domain class value
 - 10 simple vocab' to specify properties in form - DONE
 - 11 button to remove a triple

-Integrate non-blocking: Future, Iteratee Enumerator Migration to Banana 0.7
+- 12 Integrate non-blocking: Future, Iteratee Enumerator -WIP
+- 13 Migration to Banana 0.7  - DONE
-Migration to BigData(R)
+- 14 Migration to BigData(R)
-ScalaJS migration
+- 15 ScalaJS migration
-Dashboard : # of triples, # of of resources; # of resources of each type View SPARQL select & construct results
+- 16 Dashboard : # of triples, # of of resources; # of resources of each type
+- 17 View SPARQL select & construct results
-Search : also in URI's
+- 18 Search : search also in URI's
-Add simple login
+- 19 Add simple login
-Inferences for forms : eliminate archaic properties; implement owl union ..... etc etc ...
+- 20 Inferences for forms : eliminate archaic properties; implement owl union
+- 21 write some JavaScript samples to call the different features
+- 22 Add a button to edit the currently displayed URI
+- 23 display the "reverse" triples ( called in-going links in BigData workbench )

+..... etc etc ...

 For now, the display looks like this,